valendesigns/archetype/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org), [Grunt](http://gruntjs.com), & [PHPUnit](https://phpunit.de/getting-started.html).
 To run the unit tests you must be developing within the WordPress Core.
 The following command will clone `trunk`.

+To clone the WordPress Core

 ``` bash
 $ git clone git://develop.git.wordpress.org/trunk/
 ```

+To install packages

 ``` bash
 # npm install -g grunt-cli